open-horizon/anax/docs/cluster_install.md

 This content describes how to install the Open Horizon agent on K3s or microk8s - lightweight and small Kubernetes cluster solutions.

-**Note** These instructions assume that the Hub was configured to listen on an external IP using SSL transport.
+**Note**: These instructions assume that the Hub was configured to listen on an external IP using SSL transport.
 For more information about setting up an All-in-1 Management Hub see [here](./all-in-1-setup.md)

 1. Log in to your edge cluster as root